-The Commission changes §809.123(b)(2) to clarify that Boards have the authority to set higher income eligibility limits for children of teen parents than the Board's basic eligibility limits, provided the limit does not exceed 85 percent of SMI.
-The Commission makes this addition in order to clarify its intent and reinforce that provision in the CCDF State Plan.
+The Commission proposes changing §809.123(b)(2) to clarify that Boards have the authority to set higher income eligibility limits for children of teen parents than the Board's basic eligibility limits, provided the limit does not exceed 85 percent of SMI.
+The Commission proposes this addition in order to clarify its intent and reinforce that provision in the CCDF State Plan.

-The Commission changes §809.123(c)(2) in order to clarify when the income of a grandparent must be included in determining income eligibility for a teen parent's child.
-Previous rule language stated that if a teen parent "is, or has been, married" then the child's grandparent's income is not included in the income eligibility calculation.
-Section 809.123(c)(2)(B) was intended to apply only to teen parents not living with their parents.
-However, some Boards interpreted it to apply to teen parents residing with their parents.
-The Commission removes §809.123(c)(2)(B) to clarify that the gross income of the teen's parent(s) is excluded only if the teen does not reside in the same home as the teen's parent(s).
-The rule change also clarifies that any monetary amount given to the teen parent by his or her parent(s) who are not residing with the teen parent, must be included in calculating the teen parent's income eligibility.
+The Commission proposes changing \$809.123(c)(2) in order to clarify when the income of a grandparent must be included in determining income eligibility for a teen parent's child.
+Current rule language states that if a teen parent "is, or has been, married" then the child's grandparent's income is not included in the income eligibility calculation.
+Section \$09.123(c)(2)(B) was intended to apply only to teen parents not living with their parents.
+However, some Boards have interpreted it to apply to teen parents residing with their parents.
+The Commission proposes removing \$809.123(c)(2)(B) to clarify that the gross income of the teen's parent(s) is excluded only if the teen does not reside in the same home as the teen's parent(s).
+The rule change also clarifies that any monetary amount given to the teen parent by his/her parent(s) who are not residing with the teen parent, must be included in calculating the teen parent's income eligibility.